 Cancer care teams work carefully with patients to manage the side effects of chemo.
 Most chemo side effects go away after treatment ends.
-For example, hair lost during treatment grows back after treatment is over.
-In the meantime, most patients are able to use wigs, scarves, or hats to cover, warm, or protect their heads.
+For example, hair lost during treatment usually grows back after treatment is over.

 Radiation side effects

 Radiation treatments are much like x-rays and are not painful.
-The most common side effects are skin irritation and fatigue.
-Fatigue is a feeling of extreme tiredness and low energy that does not get better with rest.
+The most common side effects are skin irritation in the treatment area and fatigue.
+Fatigue is a feeling of extreme tiredness and low energy that doesn't get better with rest.
 It often lasts for many weeks after treatment ends.
 Other side effects can happen, too, depending on what part of the body is being treated.

 Is cancer treatment worse than cancer?

-This is a belief that can be dangerous to many people.
+This is a belief that can be dangerous to many people when it affects whether they decide to get cancer treatment.
 People who think treatment is worse than cancer might not get the treatments that can save their lives.

-A person who is thinking of refusing cancer treatment should talk with the doctor to clearly understand the likely outcomes of both treatment and non-treatment before making a decision.
+A person who is thinking of refusing cancer treatment due to fear of side effects or other concerns should talk with a health care provider to clearly understand the likely outcomes of both treatment and non-treatment before making a decision.

 If cancer is allowed to progress without treatment, symptoms get worse and new symptoms build up over time.
-Symptoms differ based on the type of cancer and the locations to which it spreads.
+Symptoms differ based on the type of cancer and where it is.
 Later in the course of cancer, when more serious symptoms start, curative treatment may not be an option.
 Cancer kills by invading key organs (like the intestines, lungs, brain, liver, and kidneys) and interfering with body functions that are necessary to live.
 Untreated cancer commonly causes death.

 In contrast, cancer treatment often saves lives – especially when cancer is found and treated early.
-Even when it can’t cure the cancer, treatment can often prolong life.
-And medical care can always be used to help make a person more comfortable by reducing pain and other symptoms.
+Even when it can’t cure the cancer, treatment can often help people live longer.
+And medical care can always be used to help a person feel better by reducing pain and other symptoms (palliative care).
 It’s important that a person knows the goal of each course of treatment, and makes informed decisions throughout the cancer experience.

-There are times when every person being treated for cancer questions their commitment to the difficult journey of treatment and its side effects.
+There are times when every person being treated for cancer questions their commitment to the difficulties that come with treatment and its side effects.
 Sometimes they get discouraged by the uncertainty of treatment and wonder if it’s worth it.
 This is normal.
 It may help to know that doctors are always learning better ways to work with patients to control side effects.
 And remember, each year brings advances in cancer treatments, too.

 What is remission?